Rajpratik71/linux-manPages/loimpress.md

        --invisible
               Starts in invisible mode.

               Neither the start-up logo nor the initial program window will be visible.
 LO can be controlled and documents and dialogs can be opened via the API.

               When started with this parameter, it can only be quit using the taskmanager (Windows) or the kill command (UNIX based systems).

               --quickstart does not work with this parameter.

        --infilter="<filter>"
               Force an input filter type if possible.
-For example --infil‐ ter="Calc Office Open XML" only
+For example --infilter="Calc Office Open XML" only

        --math Starts with a new Math document.